Netflix/pollyjs/docs/configuration.md

 _Type_: `Boolean`
 _Default_: `true`

-If a request's recording is not found, passthrough to the server and record the response.
+If a request's recording is not found, pass-through to the server and record the response.

 __Example__